It’s a scary thought; your sexual organs falling down and out of your vaginal canal.

 We also need to avoid straining when we poop!

-When we push too hard to poo, it causes weakness in the organs, fascia and muscles within the pelvis, and this can lead to prolapse.
+When we push too hard to poo, it causes weakness in the organs, fascia and muscles within the pelvis – which creates excessive abdominal pressure – and this can lead to prolapse.

 If you experience constipation you need to get that sorted, if you want to ensure your pooping doesn’t stress out your lady parts.